Automated border control system: Italy

+1 – Only for Italian Citizens, the eGates also accept the Italian Electronic Identity Card.

-1 – only for those holding a passport with National ID number.
+2 – Only for those holding a passport with National ID number.

-2 – for holders of British passports, only British citizens are eligible.
+3 – For holders of British passports, only British citizens are eligible.

-However all Non-EU citizens, after a successful eGate crossing, will still be referred to a border force agent that makes the final entry decision and stamps the passport.
+Passport booklets are no longer stamped if using eGate as a matter of principle (all entries and exits are recorded in a national database since 2010), however, travelers that are exiting Schengen area through another country may experience difficulties if their passport hasn't been stamped on arrival.
+Officers are available next to the eGates to stamp passports on request.
+Following the introduction of the EU-wide Entry/Exit system, passports stamps won't be available for all travelers regardless if they're using eGates or not, and even on request.

-At present, eGates are available at sixteen international airports:
+At present, eGates are available at twenty international airports:

-In the near future, eGates will be available in Palermo Airport.
+While there is a plan to extend eGates eligibility to all biometric passport holders on departure in the near future, eligibility on entry is limited to countries considered "low-risk" in terms of immigration violations.

 Luxembourg

 In July 2018 at Luxembourg Airport, five ABC gates were installed at passport control at departures and another five at passport control at arrivals.
-Passengers who are over 18 and hold a biometric EU, EFTA, Andorra, Monaco or San Marino passport may use the ABC gates.
+Passengers who are aged 18 and over and hold a valid biometric European Union, European Free Trade Association, Andorra, Monaco, San Marino or Vatican City passport may use the ABC gates.

 Netherlands

 The Netherlands Marechaussee has rolled out e-gates in the Netherlands over the past few years.
 They work by scanning facial information from the passport and, using facial recognition the image on the chip is compared to an image captured of the traveller.
 Currently, there are there are 78 eGates at Amsterdam Airport Schiphol.
 They are located in the arrival, departure and transfer areas.

 The e-gates require the use of a biometric passport.

-On arrival, the e-gates can be used by European Union, European Economic Area and Swiss citizens aged 16 and over.
+On arrival and departure, the e-gates can be used by European Union, European Economic Area and Swiss citizens aged 14 and over.

-On departure, the following citizens, aged 16 and over may use the e-gates:
+On departure, the following citizens, aged 14 and over may use the e-gates as well:

 For non-EU citizens, the passports will be manually stamped by a border official after using the gates.

 Norway

 The EasyPass system was introduced in 2012.
 Two automated self-service passport control units were put in place, designed in collaboration with the National Police Directorate.

 Oslo Airport was the first in Norway to implement self-service passport control.
 Initially only Norwegian passport holders were eligible.
 In the autumn of 2017, eight new e-gates were installed for departing passengers, and during 2017, twelve were installed on arrival.

-Norwegian and European Economic Area citizens can use the ePassport gates, provided that they are aged 18 and over and hold a valid biometric passport.
+Norway, Switzerland and European Economic Area citizens can use the ePassport gates to enter the country provided that they are aged 12 and over and hold a valid biometric passport.